danielreuveni/Smartphone-Driven-Robot/README.md

 # Smartphone-Driven-Robot

-Building a car using electronic components (distance sensor, Bluetooth component, LCD screen), moving the car using Bluetooth communication, measuring the distance between an object and a car and displaying the distance on an LCD screen.
-The project was implemented in C language using Arduino.
+The project was written in C using Arduino and including building a car using electronic components (distance sensor, Bluetooth component and LCD screen).
+The car is controlled via Bluetooth communication while the distance between the car and different objects is displayed on LCD screen.